mranisz/sa/README.md

 Parameters:
 - indexType:
       - SA::STANDARD (default)
-      - SA::PLUS - efficient for longer patterns (longer than 20)
       - SA::PLUS2POWER - ...
 - hash type:
       - HT::STANDARD - using 8 bytes for each hashed entry: 4 bytes for left boundary + 4 bytes for right boundary